jsanzolac/jsanzolac/README.md

 🤓 I love tech and how it opens a wide range of possibilities to solve business problems.
 That's what I feel passionate about.

-🏆I've participated in many tech competitions and challenges.
-Scroll to discover which ones.
+🏆I've participated in several tech competitions and challenges.

 😏 If you are interested, I know...